 - It can take 4 to 6 weeks to start working and can achieve maximal effect by around 10 weeks.

 Exercising in nature has even more benefits, nature is calming.

 Get a gut check and keep your microbiome healthy.
-The bugs in your gut outnumber the cells in your body and can regulate immune, nervous system and hormonal responses.
+Moreover, the bugs in your gut outnumber the cells in your body and can regulate your immune system.
+In addition, nervous system and hormonal responses.
 Some bad bacteria harbored in your gut can produce LPS (lipopolysaccharides) which induce an immune response and inflammatory cytokines.